Executive Summary

 Monitoring and Evaluation

-- Track emission reduction levels
+- Measure NOx emission levels

-- Evaluate system efficiency and performance
+- Evaluate engine performance and efficiency

 - Monitor safety and reliability